A specific and controlled intervention

 The first step is to understand why the prosthesis is no longer working properly.
 This assessment is based on several elements:

-- Detailed clinical examination, to assess pain, mobility and stability.
+- Clinical examination detailed, to assess pain, mobility and stability.

-- X-rays, in order to visualize the condition of the implants and detect any loosening.
+- X-rays, in order to visualize the condition of the implants and detect any possible loosening.

-- Scanner, useful for analyzing the quality of the bone around the prosthesis and planning the correction.
+- A scanner is useful for analyzing the quality of the bone around the prosthesis and planning the correction.

-- Biological assessments or joint punctures, in case of suspected infection.
+- Biological tests or joint aspirations, in case of suspected infection.

 A precise diagnosis makes it possible to determine the exact type of intervention necessary and to anticipate any technical difficulties linked to the hip prosthesis revision.